johnandrea/readgedcom/README.md

 - Collect name type (nickname, aka, etc.) into the individual parsed section.
 - Find people based on custom events.
-- Use proof flags of other programs /9not just RootsMagic).
+- Use proof flags of other programs (not just RootsMagic).